 Is iWillandTrust state-specific?

 Yes, iWillandTrust is state-specific.
-Our attorneys make sure your estate plan complies with the laws of your state.
+Your attorney makes sure your estate plan complies with the laws of your state.

 The attorney reviewing your documents is an experienced estate planning attorney licensed and in good